Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: EXPERIMENTS

 \subsubsection{Training results in simulation}

-We conduct an ablation study to demonstrate the advantage of employing an NN for fast online adaptation of the MPC policy, as shown in Figs.~\ref{fig: before_training_results} and~\ref{fig: training_results}, where blue trajectories indicate successful trials and orange trajectories indicate failures.
-In Fig.~\ref{fig: before_training_results}, the MPC weights are fixed to the initial outputs of the NN, and the reference pose is set to simply match the gate pose, resulting in a very low success rate of $9.38 \%$.
-In contrast, our hybrid framework, trained for only 736k simulation steps, achieves a high success rate of $80.46 \%$, as shown in Fig.~\ref{fig: training_results}.
+We conduct an ablation study to demonstrate the advantage of employing an NN for fast online adaptation of the MPC policy, as shown in Figs.~\ref{fig: training_results_comp}, where blue trajectories indicate successful trials and orange trajectories indicate failures.
+In Fig.~\ref{fig: training_results_comp} (left), the MPC weights are fixed to the initial outputs of the NN without finetuning and are not optimal, and the reference pose is set to simply match the gate pose, resulting in a very low success rate of $9.38 \%$.
+In contrast, our hybrid framework, trained for only 736k simulation steps, achieves a high success rate of $80.46 \%$, as shown in Fig.~\ref{fig: training_results_comp} (right).